-- " to understand the meaning from the perspective of logotherapy (Frankl); - " to acquire an interdisciplinary approach; - " to reflect on the universality of "human nature" (pain, death, fear, existential crises); - " to understand spiritual suffering; - " to understand the contexts of transdisciplinarity as an approach to living together in a diverse world; - " to understand one's own values, context, and existence and reflect on personal backgrounds, stereotypes, and prejudices through experiential exercises; - " to understand better the contexts of life crises, losses, and pain experienced by other people; - " to know how to facilitate a transdisciplinary meeting.

-Lectures and exercises: 3 + 3 hours
+Page 20 Cluster III Crisis as a way to deepen and understand values and unique meaning Teachers Aims and objectives Monika Ulrichova, PTF, CU " to understand the meaning from the perspective of logotherapy Erik de Jongh, WU (Frankl); " to acquire an interdisciplinary approach; Learning outcomes " to reflect on the universality of Students will be able to employ transdis- ciplinary meetings as an approach to li- ving together in a diverse world.
+These meetings meet the preconditions of collaborative practice. "human nature" (pain, death, fear existential crises); " to understand spiritual suffering; " to understand the contexts o transdisciplinarity as an approach to living together in a diverse world " to understand one's own values context, and existence and reflec on personal backgrounds, stereo types, and prejudices through ex periential exercises; " to understand better the context of life crises, losses, and pain expe rienced by other people; " to know how to facilitate a transdis ciplinary meeting.
+Their realization in practice reflects the fact that professionals are aware of their own presuppositions, stereotypes, preju- dices, and usage of language and po- wer.
+In the theoretical underpinning students show that they understand the contexts of expert findings and are able to ade- quately reflect on their construction.
+Activities Lectures and exercises: 4 hours: 2x2 Reading Preparing a "diversity project":